Gelfand--Tsetlin degenerations of representations and flag varieties: Gr obner fans and tropical flag varieties

 \begin{proposition} The linear map $\sigma$ is injective and each of $\mathcal K$ and $\sigma(\mathcal K)$ is a product of $\bR^{n-1}$ and a simpicial cone of dimension ${n-1}\choose2$.
 Furthermore, the map $\sigma$ is unimodular in the sense that is establishes a bijection between the set integer points in $\Theta^*$ and the set of integer points in its image. \end{proposition} \begin{proof} The map $\sigma$ can be represented by a $(2^n-2)\times{n\choose2}$-matrix.
 Choose a pair $1\le i<j\le n$ and consider the row of this matrix corresponding to the tuple $(1,\ldots,i-1,j)$ (i.e.\ the integers between 1 and $i$ with $i$ replaced by $j$).
 One sees that $T(1,\ldots,i-1,j)_{i,j}=1$ while all other coordinates of $T(1,\ldots,i-1,j)$ are zero.
 This means that this row in our matrix has exactly one nonzero entry in the column corresponding to the pair $(i,j)$.
 This shows that the matrix has maximal rank and, therefore, $S$ is injective.

-One easily sees that altogether there are ${n-1}\choose2$ inequalities in (a) and (b) and that they (the functionals on $A$ these inequalities bound) are linearly independent.
+One easily sees that altogether there are ${n-1}\choose2$ inequalities in (a) and (b) and that the functionals on $\Theta^*$ bounded by these inequalities are linearly independent.
 This immediately implies that $\mathcal K$ has the claimed form.
 The claim concerning $\sigma(\mathcal K)$ follows from the injectivity of $S$.

 The final claim can be obtained as follows.
 Obviously, the image of any integer point under $\sigma$ is an integer point.
 Conversely, consider an integer point $S=(s_{i_1,\ldots,i_k})\in \sigma(\Theta^*)$.
 We claim that $S=\sigma(A)$ where the coordinate $a_{i,j}$ of $A$ is equal to $s_{1,\ldots,i-1,j}$.
 Indeed, we know that the coordinate $\sigma(A)_{1,\ldots,i-1,j}=a_{i,j}$ and that $S$ is the unique point in the image $\sigma$ with the given coordinates $s_{1,\ldots,i-1,j}$, since all other coordinates are expressed as linear combinations of these. \end{proof}